sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-491	Increasing Subsequences    		46.9%	Medium
+find all increasing subsequence with length>=2
+backtracking: using hashset to avoid using it repeatedly. skip duplicates. (starting duplicate and goes right will get same sequence).
+->>

 <<-638	Shopping Offers    		52.1%	Medium
 given a list offers [na,nb,price], and [pricea,priceb] if buy separately. and target number [Na,Nb] you can use offers repeatedly. return the min cost to buy exactly the numbers.